msupply-foundation/msupply_docs/content/docs/inventory/stock_takes.md

 ### Change location

 Use the checkbox column to select the lines you wish to change the location for.
-Then you can select `Change location of lines` from the `Actions` dropdown.
+Then select the `Change location of lines` option from the `Actions` dropdown.

 ![Stocktake actions](/docs/inventory/images/stocktake_actions.png)